pbuckner/x-plane_plugins/XPython/docs/source/usage/common_errors.rst

     you can go to Windows Settings -> Apps -> Python 3.x (64-bit), select *Modify*, then go through the options until you find *Add Python to environment variables*.

+    You may want to restart your computer after python installation.

      .. image:: /images/add_python_to_path.jpg

 ----